 The filter elements are one of the most important components of your spa.
 Not only are they essential for clean water, but they also extend the life of the spa equipment.
-Your filter elements should be cleaned on a regular basis, once a month on average with normal usage.
-With heavy use the filters may need to be cleaned more often.
+Your filter elements should be cleaned on a regular basis, at least once a month on average with normal usage.
+With heavy use, poor water quality and/or high dissolved solid content in water; the filters may need to be cleaned more often.

 - Turn off the spa before servicing filters.
 Never leave to the spa running when removing the filters.
-Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element(s). - Periodically in between monthly cleaning, spray each standard or outer filter element with a garden hose to help remove buildup from filter media surface.
-Monthly, the standard or outer filter elements should be soaked in a filter cleaner compound.
-Do not soak Eco Pur mineral filters in a filter cleaner.
-Eco Pur filters should only be rinsed with fresh, clean water as necessary.
-Check with your dealer for details on cleaning and/or filter replacement recommendations. - The Eco Pur Mineral filter should be replaced every 6 months.
+Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element(s). - With a garden hose, spray each element under pressure.
+Monthly, the standard filter elements should be soaked in a filter cleaner.
+Do not soak EcoPur® mineral filters in a filter cleaner.
+EcoPur® filters should only be rinsed with fresh, clean water as necessary.
+Check with your Master Spas dealer for details on cleaning and/or filter replacement recommendations. - The EcoPur® Mineral filter should be replaced every 6 months.
 The standard filter should be cleaned regularly and will typically last approximately 1 year.
 Bather load, usage and water quality will effect the longevity of the filters and require more frequent cleaning or replacement.